 Facebook has a lot of people who love to watch online videos, but how do you get those people to watch your videos on YouTube?
-Facebook tends to suppress posts that have a YouTube URL in them, so
+Facebook tends to suppress posts that have a YouTube

 YouTube has a new messaging service that makes it easy for people to easily share videos and have private conversations around them with friends.